 think of it as our tolerance for darkness is high… so, our complaints shouldn’t just echo as empty laments

 There are quite a few testimonies that expose the extent of this emotional hurricane and those are the people who said they had suicidal thoughts because of this treatment.
 And it is not as uncommon as you’d want it to be.
-The reason some feel that Trikafta is the source of the problem is that upon stopping it, things changed back.
+The reason some feel that Trikafta is the source of the problem is that upon stopping it, things changed back to what they had once been.
 Some were able to pick up the treatment back up at a later date, others weren’t.

-This is a big category, big because of its importance in regards to how dangerous these side-effects could be.
+This is a big category, big because of its importance in regard to how dangerous these side effects could be.
 But also, important because I have yet to hear a doctor admit they’ve heard ANYTHING about this.
 The reason I’m putting it in quotation marks is because CFers have named these “neurological symptoms” but it’s to encapsulate many things we don’t understand and can’t explain.

 Symptoms have been described as a brain fog or a feeling of having been slowed down in your own thought process.
 Others feel it as forgetfulness and memory issues.
 Some describe it as having forgotten their words mid-sentence.
 Reporting an actual inability to communicate and think sometimes.
 Which inevitably affects our ability to do take care of ourselves too.

 Surprisingly, “increased fatigue” was high on the poll.
 Because the medication is intended to allow us to breathe better to then become more active, it seemed illogical to me.
 This umbrella term included arthritis, which was somewhat common pre-Kaftrio.
 But then again, this point could be taken as a symptom that was present before and has now gotten worse.
 There were also a few votes for tremors, ringing in the ear, and general muscle weakness.
 Building to more dangerous symptoms, like swelling of the legs and arms.